smislam/aws-ds-s3-efs/README.md

 ## AWS DataSync Considerations
 * Must use CDK L1 constructs
 * Can't deploy EFS and DataSync in one Stack.
 There are issues with FileSystem gets in creating state causing deploy to fail.
 [See issue 16826](https://github.com/aws/aws-cdk/issues/16826#issuecomment-1708892070)
-* Minimum Task Execution Schedule is One hour.
+* Minimum Task Execution Schedule is One(1) hour.
 So if you have files coming in more frequently, you will have to consider additional approach.
 * Task Preparation takes a long time for DataSync before it can run the sync jobs.
 It will get stuck on `Preparing` state.
-This can be scary:
+This can be scary if you aren't aware of it.
   * [DataSync Task stuck on Preparing](https://docs.aws.amazon.com/datasync/latest/userguide/troubleshooting-datasync-locations-tasks.html#Preparing-status-too-long)
-* If you have multiple tasks that runs, you will get the dreaded message: `Duplicate scheduled task executions will not be queued.`
+* Only a single instance of each DataSync task can be run at once.
+If you have multiple tasks that runs, you will get the dreaded message: `Duplicate scheduled task executions will not be queued.`